allurivamsi5/project1/notes.md

 6. Set the environment variable DATABASE_URL to be the URI of your database.
 7. Run flask run to start up your Flask application.
 8. If you navigate to the URL provided by flask, you should see the text "Project 1: TODO"!
+9. Time taken to completed the task2 - 40min, because of I forgot to run py -m pip install -r requirements.txt in my terminal window.

 Task 3 Goodreads API